koltigin/koltigin/README.md

 # Who is MehmetKoltigin?
-He is a Biologist, Gann analyst, blockchain enthusiast, researcher, content creator.
+He is a Biologist, Gann analyst, blockchain enthusiast, researcher, content creator and node runner.
 Everything is for decentralization...

 ## Education and Hobbies
 I’m a Biologist (PhD in Zoology) from Turkey, working on freshwater amphipods and I’m a bibliophile.
 I like to read history, especially pre-Islamic Turkish history.
 I'm a former PHP Fusion Turkey mod; I have written many extensions for PHP Fusion CMS.
 I like codes.
 I like use photoshop, illustrator and premiere.
 Especially I use illustrator to draw the extremities (limb) of amphipods.